Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC /Lizzie Orme)

-Look to garden seating ideas to make a quick change in your garden.
 Try moving a garden bench to a new spot and creating a quiet area for rest and relaxation.
 Dress it up with plenty of cushions and a seat pad and think about sprucing it up with fresh paint if it's been left untreated for a few years.
-We love the side table that doubles as a drinks cooler.
+We love this side table that doubles as a drinks cooler.

 hanging chair on a decked verandah with view over the garden